librato/api-docs/README.md

 ### About This Project

-[Slate](https://github.com/tripit/slate) is a project designed to provide single page API documention using [Middleman](https://github.com/middleman/middleman).
+[Slate](https://github.com/tripit/slate) is a project designed to provide single page API documentation using [Middleman](https://github.com/middleman/middleman).

 You can add/edit the docs using Markdown.
 CircleCI takes care of automating the process: anything that is merged into the master branch kicks off a build and is automagically shipped to production (hosted on S3).